-The Wainuiomata Town Centre Upgrade aims to update the heart of this fast-growing suburb to better reflect the mana of the community.
+The Wainuiomata Town Centre Upgrade updated the heart of this fast-growing suburb to better reflect the mana of the community.

 About the Project

-This project will develop the Wainuiomata Town Centre area to better connect the fast-growing suburb to shops and services, while creating opportunities to engage with Wainuiomata’s identity.
+The Wainuiomata Town Centre project aimed to develop the area to better connect the fast-growing suburb to shops and services, while creating opportunities to engage with Wainuiomata’s identity.

-Having the development plan approved back in 2016, the project is planned to be completed by early 2023.
-It is split into four stages to ensure Queen Street remains open for people to access local businesses during construction, both on foot and vehicle.
+Following a development plan approved in 2016 and consultation with the community the project broke ground in April 2022 with streetscape specialists John Fillmore Contracting Limited (JFC) appointed as Lead Contractor.
+Work was split into four stages to ensure Queen Street remained open for people to access local businesses during construction, both on foot and vehicle.

-- Consultation with the community between April and May 2020 has informed key parts of the project.
+- Consultation with the community between April and May 2020 informed key parts of the project.

-- Work on the Wainuiomata Town Centre Framework and Streetscape Plan started in late 2020 and builds on the development plan that Love Wainuiomata started in 2015 as well as previous community engagement.
+- Work on the Wainuiomata Town Centre Framework and Streetscape Plan started in late 2020 and built on the development plan that Love Wainuiomata started in 2015 as well as previous community engagement.

-- Further engagement throughout 2021 has guided the project and initial design.
+- Further engagement throughout 2021 guided the project and initial design.

 - McIndoe Urban Ltd were contracted to develop the Queen Street Streetscape Plan based on the community's vision.